jakedapper/sql-review-expansion/review.md

     - find rows that are present in first query but not second - removes duplicates
     - EXVEPT ALL does the same but includes duplicates

+// Subqueries

+    SELECT name, price
+    FROM products
+    WHERE price > (
+        SELECT MAX(price) FROM productes WHERE departmeent = 'Toys' );

+    -Understanding the shape of a queery result is key

+        SELECT *
+        FROM orders
+            --many rows, many columns

+        SELECT id
+        FROM orders
+            --many rows, one column

+        SELECT COUNT(*)
+        FROM orders
+            --one row, one column (single value aka it's a scalar query)